-Like many interiors, the office has since evolved from simply being a room with a row of desks and chairs to a more sophisticated interior lined up with the latest in furniture innovation and task oriented pieces.
-Perhaps what makes the modern office interior different from the offices of yesteryear is the single notion that it incorporates a particular style, color and is more employee oriented than before.
+Like many interiors, the office has since evolved from simply being a room with a row of desks and chairs to a more sophisticated interior lined up with the latest in furniture innovation and task-oriented pieces.
+Perhaps what makes the modern office interior different from the offices of yesteryear is the single notion that it incorporates a particular style, and color and is more employee-oriented than before.

 Here are some of the most innovative office interior design trends that you can try in your own office.

 Admit it.
 The first thing that you want to tackle is the space allocation.
 You’re probably afraid of having either rows of cubicles or desks fill up the entire space.
 That’s usually the standard office.
 But since this is a new office interior design, how about trying out a more practical and productive approach to setting up your space.

 The key to this is first recognizing how many employees will be working in this space.
 Back then, there would be at least two departments in one space with each department having an allocated section for its employee.
 Nowadays, departments and divisions have their own room, so this allows for the office space to be a bit more airy and less cramped than before.
 Each department would have an average of 14-20 employees, therefore you can provide more than enough space for each employee.

 As much as possible, do away with partitions and cubicles.
 Another trend in modern offices is that fact that employees can openly communicate with one another without feeling completely cut off from everyone else.
 Instead, you can have drawer cabinets serve as both your division and file storage.

 If the space allows it, provide an area where they can unwind or have lunch together.
 This fosters a sense of camaraderie and ease within your employees, thereby increasing productivity in your company.
 This trend can be seen in open warehouse floors and old building floors with the walls knocked down and tall ceilings that provide ample natural light.